 Depending on the type of your business, you may need more data (country of residence, marital status, etc.) but we suggest you to start small.
-Artificial intelligence can deal with loads of data without any problems.
+Business intelligence consulting will help you to deal with loads of data without any problems.
 But for the first time you need to focus only on the most important information — in this way, you will test the new system.

 2. Build a model

-Now implement a machine learning algorithm, which will process the data and identify the patterns much faster than you can ever do.
+Now implement machine learning algorithms for marketing, which will process the data and identify the patterns much faster than you can ever do.
 In case you don’t really know how to do this, we highly recommend you to call in an expert.
 Otherwise, your solution won’t work properly, and the whole idea of LTV will fail.

 What’s Now?
 Monetization!

-You won’t spend your entire budget on trying to promote your goods or services and face low ROI index at the same time.
-Instead, you will focus your efforts on the most important and promising customers, while the machine learning algorithm will keep analysing all of them, both existing and the new ones.
+You won’t spend your entire budget on trying to promote your goods or services and face a low ROI index at the same time.
+Instead, you will focus your efforts on the most important and promising customers, while the machine learning algorithm will keep analyzing all of them, both existing and the new ones.
 Your marketing expenses will be under your total control, and the marketing itself will be much more efficient than before.
-And, as a result, you will have a very good chance to join those 81% of companies which we mentioned at the beginning of this article.
+And, as a result, you will have a very good chance to join that 81 % of companies which we mentioned at the beginning of this article.